dwarvesf/blog-hashnode/clgggbqb300050amt1zsh0ri7.md

 ### Side note for locking tables

 You may have noticed that you can also use advisory locks to help with application handling on inserts and updates to your tables on Postgres.
-It's probably not recommended to do so, since a better option is to use `SERIALIZABLE` isolation levels for your tables, especially anything concerning money.
+It's probably not recommended to do so, since a better option is to use `SERIALIZABLE` isolation levels for your tables, especially with anything concerning finance.

 ### Another thing to consider